 Patterns of control and social change as presented in the cinema.
-Questions considered include: Does popular film operate as a vehicle for social control?
+Questions include: Does popular film operate as a vehicle for social control?
 Is there a systematic connection between consensual assumptions and the portrayal of deviance?
 Is there a dominant ideological coding in Hollywood cinema, carried by theme and language?
-How do radical film-makers understand the relationship between neo-imperalism and underdevelopment, and why do they consider film as a potential agent of social change?
+How do radical filmmakers understand the relationship between neo-imperiatism and underdevelopment, and why do they consider film as a potential agent of social change?
 Are there differences, formally or in subject matter (for instance in the presentation of race, class, sex) between Hollywood and radical Latin American filmmakers?
-Particularly suitable for students who have completed 26.113 Film and Society but is open to all students.
+Particularly suitable for students who have completed 26.113 but open to all students.
 Assessment is by assignment.

-Screenings: one evening each week, starting at 5.00 pm are a compulsory part of the course.
-Teaching is by seminar and evaluation by essays, film reviews and seminar papers.
+Screenings: one evening each week, starting at 5.00 pm are a compulsory part of the subject.
+Teaching is by seminar and evaluation by essays, libin reviews and seminar papers.
 There is a two-hour seminar each week.
 It should be noted that films are chosen for their historical and theoretical significance not for their entertainment value.
-Students who are not prepared to view difficult films seriously and analytically should not choose this course.
+Students who are not prepared to view difficult films seriously and analytically should not choose this subject.